 The program is working toward encouraging local youth in completing their education in order to create a more aware and healthy local population throughout Hawai‘i state.
 Pacheco says this kind of outreach will hopefully have a positive impact on informing and unifying the community.

 This post was updated on Sept.
-28, 2018 to remove information about privacy issues.
-That information was from a survey on a different topic.
+28, 2018 to remove information about privacy issues—that information was from a survey on a different topic.
 The link to a new post on Pacheco’s other research was added on Jan.
 25, 2019.

 Alyssa Mathews is a freshman at the University of Hawai‘i at Hilo planning to major in business with a marketing concentration.
 She graduated from Waiakea High School and is a UH Hilo Chancellor’s Scholar.